mel4data/Pizza-Sales-Analysis/README.md

 Here are some questions that we'd like to be able to answer:

-•	What are the Total Sales, Orders and Customers?
+•	What are the total sales, total number of orders and total number of customers?

-•	What is the Monthly Average Sales?
+•	What is the monthly average sales?

-•	What is the Daily Average Sales?
+•	What is the daily average sales?

-•	What is the Average Customer per Day?
+•	What is the average customer per day?

-•	What is the Average Order Value?
+•	Which pizzas generate the highest and lowest revenue?

 •	Monthly Sales and Order Trend